5 Historical Baseball Stadiums

 1. Fenway Park

 Fenway Park, which is located in Boston, is one of the most historic baseball stadiums in the United States.
-It’s been operating since 1912, making it the oldest stadium in the Major League Baseball franchise.
-Today, Fenway is home to the Boston Red Sox baseball team.
+It’s been operating since 1912, making it one of the oldest baseball stadiums in America.
+Today, Fenway is home to the Boston Red Sox major league baseball team.

 This historic stadium is known for the bright green wall that runs along left field, which is best known as the “Green Monster.”
-It’s the tallest stadium wall in the United States and has been part of Fenway Park since the original structure was built.
+It’s the tallest stadium wall in the United States and has been part of the park since the original structure was built.
 On the wall, there’s a large manual scoreboard that’s been there since 1934.

 2. Wrigley Field

-Tucked away from downtown Chicago in the Wrigleyville neighborhood, Wrigley Field is the home stadium for the Chicago Cubs.
+Tucked away from downtown Chicago in the Wrigleyville neighborhood, Wrigley Field is the home stadium for the Chicago Cubs and the second oldest major league baseball stadium in the country.
 The history of this baseball stadium is rich, after all, it’s been open since 1914.
 For much of its lifetime, it doubled as a football stadium for the Chicago Bears.

 Wrigley is tucked in the middle of a neighborhood, surrounded by bars and restaurants that come alive on game days.
 Since there are no parking lots around the area, nearby residents can watch the action from the roofs of their apartment buildings.
 The stadium’s brick walls and bright red sign are Chicago icons.